qooxdoo/incubator.qx.io.jsonrpc/readme.md

 registered for a certain endpoint pattern, i.e. from then on, all clients created with urls that start with "http" will use that custom behavior.

-### Incoming requests

-The client also supports *incoming* requests as part of the server response.
-To receive them, register a listener for the `incomingRequest` event.
-For the HTTP transport, notifications can be sent by the server as part of the response to client requests.
-Once a WebSocket transport has been added, the duplex JSON-RPC traffic can be implemented this way.